20 Cool Things to do in Wisconsin in October

 Considered to be one of the most scenic parks in Wisconsin, this area is even more beautiful in October, with the blazing red of the foliage standing out sharply against the bustling water of the Bad River.

 16. Celebrate the Green Bay Packers by making a visit to Titletown

 - Best Thing to do: Attend a Packers Game

 - Accommodation Options: If you want to splurge, consider Hyatt Regency Green Bay and Hampton Inn Green Bay is a great mid-range option.
-On Airbnb, this East River Home is super close to downtown.
+On VRBO, this East River Home is super close to downtown.

 Titletown District is a must-visit for all Packers fans, but you don’t have to be a football enthusiast to have a blast here.